PLEASE NOTE THE TOGETHER FOR NUTRITION COURSE HAS BEEN POSTPONED.

-Due to the recent developments around Covid-19, we have decided that the Together for Nutrition Executive Short Course 2020 will be postponed.
-This has been a difficult decision.
-After carefully assessing the situation, we concluded that the wellbeing of all participants, invited speakers and other involved nutrition experts is the priority, and it simply wouldn’t be possible to host the course this year.
+Due to Covid-19, we made the difficult decision to cancel the Together for Nutrition Executive Short Course for 2020 and 2021.
+After carefully assessing the situation, we concluded that the wellbeing of all participants, invited speakers and other involved nutrition experts is the priority.
 GAIN apologises for the inconvenience this may cause and we truly hope we may be able to host the course again in the near future.

 More on Together for Nutrition